 Only eligible providers of guarantees and credit derivatives can be recognised in the standardised and FIRB approach for credit risk.
 All central governments, regional governments and institutions are eligible.
-Exposure guaranteed are exposures to Danish Banks which are guaranteed by the Danish state according to Danish act on Financial Stability.
+Some multinational development banks and international organisations are also eligible.
+Guarantees issued by corporate entities can only be taken into account if their rating corresponds to A- (S&P's rating scale) or better.
+Out of the guarantors, central governments and municipalities within the Nordic countries comprise approximately 18 %.
+The exposures that are guaranteed by these guarantors receive risk weight of 0% and 20%, respectively.
+Approximately 35 % of the main guarantors are institutions and the remaining guarantors are corporate.

 Credit derivatives are only used as credit risk protection to a very limited extent since the credit portfolio is considered to be well diversified.